joelagnel/rust-cpp-book/chapters/07-traits-interfaces.md

 }
 ```

-Rust�s trait system provides a safer and more flexible approach to polymorphism, making it a robust alternative for systems programming.
+Rust's trait system provides a safer and more flexible approach to polymorphism, making it a robust alternative for systems programming.

 ---